khh-Niloy/khh-Niloy/README.md

 ### 🚀 Portfolio : <a href="https://b5a7-portfolio.vercel.app/" target="_blank">Hasib Hossain Niloy</a>
 ### 📄 Resume : <a href="https://drive.google.com/file/d/1lBFZMJNUV-LiDfDIhm9ghs3sffHSakgz/view?usp=sharing" target="_blank">hasib_hossain_niloy_full_stack_developer</a>

-🟢 Currently building Career Copilot — an AI-powered job application assistant that lets users apply for jobs via email in one click using their resume and job description.
-It also offers resume editing, application tracking, and interview reminders.

 ## Current Stats

 <div align="center">